 "I'm back guys!"
 A voice called.
 Eren and Layron looked to see the very Fennekin they had been discussing.
 Mithora, followed by a rather unique looking Mawile, climbed the small hill and joined the two of them.
-Mithora was quadruped and fox-like in nature and was covered in pale yellow fur extending past her haunches.
-She also had bright orange fur covering the inside of her large ears as well as the tip of her tail, as well as white fur around the muzzle.
-She also had slim legs with small paws, a fluffy tail, and a pointed black nose on the tip of its muzzle.
-Unlike her friends, however, she was not wearing anything at the moment.
+Mithora was quadruped and fox-like in nature and was covered in pale yellow, scruffy fur extending past her haunches.
+She also had bright orange fur covering the inside of her large ears as well as the tip of her long tail, as well as white fur around the muzzle and on the crest of her fluffy chest.
+She also had slim legs with small paws and a pointed red nose on the tip of its muzzle.
+Unlike her friends, however, she was not wearing any accessories to speak of.
 "We have guests.
 This is Phyllis."
 Mithora declared, introducing the Mawile.

 Phyllis was like any other Mawile of her race, being bipedal with a pale yellow body, black arms, and black feet.
 Her legs were covered with thick, fur-like coverings that almost resembled a dress, in a way.
 Most of all, she had the distinct pair of gigantic back jaws protruding from the back of its head, bearing a light yellow spot on its top surface and possessing very sharp teeth - as surprising as it would be to some, she and the rest of her race could actually control this gigantic maw.
 The top of Phyllis’ head was black and, similar to Layron, she had two black extensions on either side of her head, however they weren’t scrunched up like the Helioptile’s.
 Phyllis bowed respectfully to Layron and Eren.
 “It’s wonderful to meet you both.”
 She said.